ixa-ehu/ixa-pipe-wikify/README.md

     java -jar dbpedia-spotlight-0.7.jar $lang http://localhost:$port/rest

-*$port variable refers to 2020 for English and 2030 for Spanish*
+*See previous section for $lang variable description*

+*$port variable takes one of the following values depending on the language:
+   - de: 2010
+   - en: 2020
+   - es: 2030
+   - fr: 2040
+   - it: 2050
+   - nl: 2060
+*

 ### 6. Get module source code